 The Lehigh Valley Convention and Visitors Bureau’s Board approved a resolution supporting table games, noting the significant economic spending it could bring to the region.

-Pop singer, Michael Jackson dies in strange circumstances and brings worldwide outpouring of grief
+Pop singer, Michael Jackson dies in strange circumstances and brings a worldwide outpouring of grief

 Lehigh Valley Convention and Visitors Bureau changed its name to Discover Lehigh Valley.